Accessibility Tools

 file explorer in dark mode

-To open File Explorer, you can use the keystroke Windows + E. Within File Explorer, The TAB key will take you from section to section of the window.
+To open File Explorer, you can use the keyboard shortcut Windows + E. Within File Explorer, The TAB key will take you from section to section of the window.
 For purposes of these lessons, we will focus mainly on two sections, the “Tree View” and the “Items View List”

 Upon opening File Explorer, press Tab until your screen reader announces “Tree View” [or Shift + Tab which may take you there faster].
 The Tree View is basically a list of all the main folders and drives available.
 Sometimes subfolders of some of the main folders may show too, depending on the settings and if the main folder contents has been collapsed or expanded.
 Do not worry about that though, basically it is just a list of the various locations in which files may be stored!
 You can use the UP or DOWN arrows as well as first-letter navigation to go through the list.